felipelouza/gsa-is/README.md

 Overall, gSACA-K's time-space trade-off is Pareto optimal compared to the all other algorithms in the experiments.

-**New**: gSACA-K+LCP extends the algorithm gSACA-K to also compute the LCP-array as a by-product of the GSA construction.
+**New**: gSAIS+LCP and gSACA-K+LCP extends the algorithms gSAIS and gSACA-K to also compute the LCP-array.
+The algorithms are a varition of the algorithms by Fischer [5] and Louza et. al [6] that extend SAIS and SACA-K to compute both SA and LCP for a single string.

 --
 ##run: